IZ-KS/playwright-cucumber-docker/README.md

 ## 📋 Description

 This project is an end-to-end test automation framework built with Playwright and Cucumber, containerized with Docker.
-It follows the Page Object Model (POM) design pattern for maintainable and scalable test automation.

 ## 🚀 Features